 Analyses in the interplay of politics, society, economy and technology

 How do reforms affect social policies?
 WifOR examines the interaction of politics, society, economy and technology.
 We evaluate specific reforms using traditional evaluation methods such as cost-benefit analysis or conduct microsimulations.

 What is the best way for industries and companies to deal with the impact of digitalisation?
 We analyze data on business processes, including e-health business models.
 Our analyses and studies allow us to show consequences in the labour market, education, health and the healthcare industry.

 What is the significance of research and development and innovation on the economy as a whole?
 Our analyses quantify the economic effects of research and development as well as medical innovations.
 Especially for research-intensive companies, WifOR has developed a model analogous to the official calculation method of gross domestic product that assesses research and development not as a cost but as an economic value for the national economy.

 How can clubs, leagues and associations use national and international data to create a competitive advantage in the sports industry?
 Whether increasing the number of spectators, public positioning or strengthening the fan base – our analyses in the sports sector support athletes and clubs on and off the pitch.

 We develop economic models and conduct objective analyses according to the demands of our clients.
-We provide recommendations for action plans and present sound reasoning in discourse with politicians, investors, and society.
+We provide the recommendations for action plans and present the sound reasoning needed for politicians, investors, and society.